 A division of the Ontario Attorney General’s office is the Family Responsibility Office.
 Its mission is to enforce child and spousal support orders unless withdrawn or an agreement if filed.
 It does not decide how much support should be or whether it is due or not.
 Its enforcement powers are impressive.

 When you separate, you will have to consider if you will be splitting your Canada Pension Plan credits.
 In fairness, there is little that can be addressed by a lawyer about one’s CPP, so this is about the most you’ll see from me on this subject.
 Upon application by either spouse, the administrators at CPP will split the credits, notwithstanding anything contained in a separation or cohabitation/marriage agreement dealing with CPP.

-Spousal support calculations are sometimes a mug’s game.
-Ten lawyers could give 10 reasonable answers as to amount and duration of spousal support if entitlement is established.
-Some academics have made the mug’s game into a mathematical formula and is now referenced as the Spousal Support Advisory Guidelines, or SSAGs.
+Spousal support calculations are something of a mug’s game.
+Ten lawyers could give 10 different but reasonable answers about amount and duration of spousal support if entitlement is established.
+Some academics have made the challenge into a mathematical formula and is now referenced as the Spousal Support Advisory Guidelines, or SSAGs.